jh3nd3rs0n/jargyle/src/site/markdown/reference/server-configuration-settings.md

 **Description:**

-The comma separated list of socket settings for the client socket that is used to connect to the other SOCKS server (used for the SOCKS5 command RESOLVE and UDP ASSOCIATE)
+The comma separated list of socket settings for the client socket that is used to connect to the other SOCKS server

 **Value:** [Socket Settings](value-syntaxes.md#socket-settings)